 - remains the driving factor for chronic absence.
 Levels of chronic absence are much higher, regardless of locale, in schools where a majority (75 percent or more) of students live in poverty.
-Low levels of chronic absence are most common in schools where a minority (less than a quarter) of students live in poverty, regardless of locale. - particular student populations.
+Low levels of chronic absence are most common in schools where a minority (less than a quarter) of students live in poverty, regardless of locale. - Chronic absence disproportionately affects particular student populations.
 Patterns, however, vary across states and locales.

-National data shows that while the majority of students of any demographic group are NOT chronically absent, some populations are more likely to experience chronic absence than others.
+National data show that while the majority of students of any demographic group are NOT chronically absent, some populations are more likely to experience chronic absence than others.